busydadsec/cyber-labs/wpa-handshake-lab.md

 # 🔐 WPA/WPA2 Handshake Capture & Cracking Lab

 This lab walks through how I captured a WPA2 handshake from a test network using Kali Linux and prepared it for offline cracking.
-It's based on chapters 5 and 7 from my Wi-Fi exploitation course.
+It's based on chapters 5 and 7 from my Wi-Fi exploitation course delivered by Cyberflow.
+All credit goes to these folks.

+HW used ALFA Network AWUS036H - Realtek RTL8187L chipset - Annoyingly only supports 2.4 GHZ and not 5 GHz.
 ---

 ## 🎯 Objectives